 International Signal Flags

 The International Code of Signals is a system of internationally recognized alphabetical and numerical flags and pennants that can be used to communicate on the open water.
 The set is also known as International Code Signal and the nautical flag alphabet.
 Boat enthusiasts also use the flags and pennants in fun ways to decorate their homes and boats.
 We sell 3 varieties of these flags plus a full set of string pennants that are perfect for dressing ship.
-Our flags come either with grommets, rope and snap hook or rope and toggle for the tradionalists.
-Full kits or indvidual flags are available.
+Our flags come either with grommets, rope and snap hook or rope and toggle for the traditionalists.
+Full kits or individual flags are available.